KidSport Financial Exceptions

 How many times can I get a KidSport Financial Exception?

-A child can only access KidSport once, under one of the four financial exceptions.
-If the family is experiencing ongoing financial hardship they should be eligible for a concession card through the Department of Human Services (Centrelink).
+A child can only access KidSport once under one of the four financial exceptions.
+If the family is experiencing ongoing financial hardship they should apply for a concession card through the Department of Human Services (Centrelink).

 Who is not eligible to be a KidSport Financial Assessor?

-The following people/organisations cannot become KidSport Financial Assessors.
+The following people/organisations cannot become KidSport Financial Assessors: local leaders/individuals, clubs, doctors, universities, metropolitan schools, PCYCs or YMCAs.

 The reasons for not including these people/organisations vary but are generally around them not being able to make a financial assessment of the family or running programs/clubs themselves which presents a conflict.